Two-dimensional quantum antiferromagnets: Conclusions

 This review was restricted to $SU(2)$ invariant Hamiltonians.
 Whereas the Ising limit has been much studied, the differences between quantum XY and Heisenberg models have received much less attention.

-Chiral SL have not been discussed in this review.
+Chiral SL have not been thoroughly discussed in this review.
 They are characterized by a broken time-reversal symmetry.
-This possibility has been studied intensely since the 80's\cite{wwz89,kl87-89,ywg93,fradkinbook}.
-To the best of our knowledge it has not yet been identified in a realistic 2D model.\footnote{An example was recently discovered in one dimension: the scalar-chirality phase of the spin ladder model with 4-spin MSE interactions (see \S\ref{ssec:ladderMSE}).}
+This possibility has been studied intensely since the 80's.\cite{wwz89,kl87-89,ywg93,fradkinbook} There might be a revival of this line of research in the future.\cite{Messiocuboc12012,fakkapellasite2012}

 The issue of quantum phase transitions in frustrated antiferromagnet is also an active topic that is not presented in this review.
 Many properties of these critical points are still unknown, not to mention the fascinating problems associated with (quenched) disorder.